 FLIGHT BOX: Something sturdy in which to carry your equipment.
 CGP's quick-building MiniTote carries the basics: fuel, starter and battery, and a few essential tools.
-The larger CGP SUPERTOTE or MONSTER TOTE are both economical, easy to build, and pack lots of utility into little space.
+The larger CGP SuperTote is economical, easy to build, and pack lots of utility into little space.
 They hold fuel, transmitter, starter & battery, as well as many tools, in a balanced load that is easy to carry.
+The fuel tote is designed to carry your fuel in a handy box that keeps the jugs from rolling around in your car.